 We believe early education provides a vital foundation for all future learning.
-We endeavor to instill a deep love of learning in children that will serve them throughout their lives, while preparing them for their next educational experience.
-Our curriculum is developmentally appropriate and evidence-based with a goal of creating life-long learners who will engage in future challenges with confidence and determination.
+We endeavor to instill a deep love of learning in children that will serve them throughout their lives while preparing them for their next educational experience.
+Our curriculum is developmentally appropriate and evidence-based with the goal of creating life-long learners who will engage in future challenges with confidence and determination.

 We value children in the learning process.

 We are influenced by the principles of the early childhood schools in Reggio Emilia, Italy.
-Our teachers use a collaborative approach to teaching, which incorporates both children and parents.
+Teacher Jenny uses a collaborative approach to teaching, which incorporates both children and parents.